grandtheftdisco/henventory/README.md

 [^4]: I know: I'm a menace.
 [^5]: I'm looking at you, Laravel.
 [^6]: Anyone got this figured out yet?
-[^7]: Again: remind me to just _start_ with Postgres next time.
+[^7]: Read: 'frustrations'.
+Again: remind me to just _start_ with Postgres next time.
 [^8]: I am decidedly low-tech in my personal life, so this felt Herculean to accomplish.
 [^9]: Don't get me wrong, I can do this.
-I just know that there are people out there who were straight-up _born_ to do it, and who would run perfectly centered and drop-shadowed circles around me.
+I just know that there are people out there who were straight-up _born_ to do it, and who would run perfectly centered, drop-shadowed circles around me.
 I have the utmost respect for my siblings on the front-end.
 [^10]: At least temporarily: I stubbornly refuse to give up on any bugs.
 [^11]: Cal Newport's book _Deep Work_ has been my north star here.
 Daily walks through the garden abound.